Sustainable Development Goals

 Indicator 16.9.1 | Proportion of children under 5 years of age whose births have been registered with a civil authority, by age

-Singapore has an effective civil registration in place for the reporting of births and deaths.
-Under the Registration of Births and Deaths Act, all live-births, still-births and deaths occurring within Singapore and its territorial waters must be registered with the Registry of Births and Deaths not later than 42 days for births and within 24 hours for deaths.
+Data are estimated based on electronically reported births and local birth registration records.
+Singapore has an effective civil registration in place for the reporting of births.
+Under the Registration of Births and Deaths Act 2021, all live-births occurring in Singapore must be reported to the Registrar-General of Births and Deaths within the stipulated timeframe and registered with the Registrar-General within 42 days after the child’s birth.

 |